afedynak/QIIME2-Microbiome/README.md

 ## 🖋️ Authors

 All scripts in this repository were created by Amber Fedynak, who led the development of bioinformatics pipelines, data processing, and analysis for integrating genetic variants, longitudinal health metrics, and microbiome data

+#### _Note:  This repository is currently under development and all scripts will be made available once complete._